-Regular Intervals - Not Whole Weeks or Months paid at regular intervals, but not at intervals of a whole number of weeks or months, the net earnings should be divided by the number of days.
+Regular Intervals - Not Whole Weeks or Months If a person is paid at regular intervals, but not at intervals of a whole number of weeks or months, the net earnings should be divided by the number of days.
 Table C should then be used to work out the appropriate daily rate, which should then be multiplied by the number of days in the period.